Note to Students

 You must also pass similar requirements imposed by the National Board for Certification in Occupational Therapy to be eligible to sit for the NBCOT exam.

 To practice occupational therapy, you must pass NBCOT’s national certification exam.
-After successful completion, you will be an Occupational Therapist, Registered (OTR).
+After successful completion, you will be an OTR (Occupational Therapist, Registered).
 Many states require licensure to practice; however, state licenses are usually based on the results of the NBCOT certification exam and continuing education requirements that are unique from state to state.

-CSU OT policy on fieldwork sites charging fees for student placements
+What is the CSU OT policy on fieldwork sites charging fees for student placements?

 Charging fees for fieldwork threaten the historical values and beliefs of the educational partnership between academic programs and fieldwork sites, including the professional responsibility to promote continuation of the profession through educating upcoming practitioners.
 Further, charging fees introduces a risk of students expecting favorable outcomes with the exchange of money for fieldwork, an educational service.
 There are equity issues for students whose economic status presents barriers for the means to fund the fieldwork fee.
 Fieldwork fees create an elitist exception for those students who cannot afford fees, creating an environment of education at a price.
 Thus, not all students enrolled in the same program are eligible for a particular site, and not because of a perceived mismatch between the skills of a student and the needs of a facility.
 Rather, some students are able to access sites charging fees only because of personal economic resources.
 Fees are not value added, but only add burden to the student.
 There should be a level playing ground to give access to all students for fieldwork opportunities, not just for a few students who can “afford” the experience.
 Students should not have to fundraise or take out more loans to pay for foundational educational, clinical experiences and requirements for the degree.
 Most of all, it negates the educational partnerships supporting the mutual benefit of the student, fieldwork educators, and academic faculty who thrive with a lively professional discourse about evidence-based practice, clinical reasoning, and scholarly endeavors.